stew-anderson/blog/_posts/2025-09-16-balancing-technical-debt-with-innovation-a-leadership-perspective.markdown

 * **Be transparent**: Share the trade-offs openly with your team and stakeholders.
 * **Celebrate both**: Ship a new feature but also celebrate when the team deletes 15,000 lines of obsolete code :metal:.

-Ultimately, the best leaders don’t choose between innovation and debt reduction, they integrate both into a strategy for sustainable delivery – ensuring today’s velocity doesn’t compromise tomorrow’s progress :rocket:.
+Ultimately, the best leaders don’t choose between innovation and debt reduction, they integrate both into a sustainable delivery strategy, ensuring today’s velocity doesn’t compromise tomorrow’s progress :rocket:.

 ---